DBC201/rocket_dodge_server/Readme.md

 - To run without redis do ```node rocket_dodge_main.js -r or --no_redis```

 You will still need a database and .env variables for the website to function properly.
-Database schema and .env variables can be found in the root directory. .env.local must be created, .env is just there to serve as a template.
+Database schema and .env variables can be found in the root directory, .env.local must be created, .env is just there to serve as a template.

 ## Demo Website